Simonnop/HelloRepository/README.md

-# This is a repository of Simonop
+# This is a private repository of Simonop
-# NO IRRELEVANT FILES HERE
+# DO NOT UPLOAD ANY IRRELEVANT FILES HERE!!!